jakoblistabarth/schemapify/README.md

 ## Licence

-This software is licensed under …
+This software is licensed under the [MIT License](https://mit-license.org/).